TanyaSilyutina/reading-notes/learning-markdown.md

 ## Learning Markdown Notes

 ### Learning Markdown is not only a great introduction to learning HTML and CSS, but it is also very useful within GitHub for creating webpages.
- ***Github*** is a platform that stores your code and allows other coders to view and share your code. _Github_ is also a great place to showcase your coding projects to your employer.
+ ***GitHub*** is a platform that stores your code and allows other coders to view and share your code. _GitHub_ is also a great place to showcase your coding projects to your employer.

  One cool thing that GitHub has is called ***GitHub Pages***.
-You don't store code in _GitPages_ - its purpuse is to store notes.
+You don't store code in _GitPages_ - its purpose is to store notes.
  The notes can describe:
 * A project we work on;
 * Competencies and skills you have as a coder;